cstjean/ScikitLearn.jl/CONTRIBUTING.md

 - Mocha.jl (or MXNet, Merlin).
 It's a good candidate for being a separate library (SkMocha.jl?). [sklearn-theano](https://github.com/sklearn-theano/sklearn-theano) is a good starting point.
 - LowRankModels.jl
 - RegERM.jl (looks maintained + has an SVM implementation)
-- DA.jl has an LDA and QDA implementation, and is currently maintained
+- DiscriminantAnalysis.jl has an LDA and QDA implementation, and is currently maintained
 - Clustering.jl
 - GLM
 - MixedModels (also consider FixedEffectModels)
 - Mamba/Lora.
 Then we can have BayesianLinearRegression, BayesianHierarchicalModel, etc.
 - BNP.jl is a recently-built package, pretty solid.
 Hard to tell if it will be maintained, but looks great.
+Not released though.
 - MultivariateStats.jl has some interesting algorithms.
 Eg. Lasso
 - Make some NLP utilities available?
 TextAnalysis
 - KernelDensity.jl